 Tech partners usually offer three basic cooperation models.
 None of them is per se better than another.
 Picking the right one depends mainly on your needs, resources and the project.

 In this model, the tech partner delivers you manpower – usually software developers of a given programming language who become part of your team and work on your project.
 In this type of cooperation, you are managing the production, and the developers are responsible for embodying your vision under your direct guidance.
-The external creative input is minimal.

 Extended teams are useful if you already possess an in-house development team but are short on workforce or lack expertise in a certain technology.
 This model is also especially handy if you have a temporary need for more technological experts; obviously, it’s not easy (or beneficial) to hire a new employee just for a short time.